 They are also a favorite family pet.
 Generations of Russian families recall the charming personalities and loyalty of their Siberian cats with fondness and a tear in their eyes.
 Before the Cold War ended, they were only found in Russia, but in the 1990s, Siberian cats finally made their way into the homes and hearts of Americans.

 Siberian cats are fluffy with charming accents of ruffs around the neck, full britches, and bushy tails.
 The Siberian cat is a rugged, all-weather outdoorsman and an adorably fuzzy companion!

 They have a special triple coat that helps protect them from the extreme cold of the Siberian climate.
 It is incredibly dense, tangle-resistant, and water-repellent.
 Their medium-long fur is relatively easy to maintain and can be kept looking spiffy with occasional brushing.

+So, which color of Siberian cat is your favorite?
 Whether you covet the rare, silvery chinchilla or the deep red of the cameo smoke, this list has them all.
-We hope you got your Siberian cat fix for the day, and maybe even found the perfect furry companion.
+We hope you got your Siberian cat fix for the day and maybe even found the perfect furry companion.

-If a particular shade or pattern has really caught your eye, check out the Cat Fancier’s Association for more information about breeders that specialize in breeds and specific colors!
+If a particular shade or pattern has caught your eye, check out the Cat Fancier’s Association for more information about breeders that specialize in breeds and specific colors!

-Featured Image: Pavel Sepi, Shutterstock
+Featured Image Credit: Pavel Sepi, Shutterstock